Exus Blog Article

 Traditional utility firms are finding themselves at a crossroads in 2020.
-One path leads down the road of tradition - with outdated legacy systems, face-to-face collections and antiquated customer service solutions.
+One path leads down the road of tradition - with outdated legacy systems, face-to-face collections, and antiquated customer service solutions.
 The other follows close behind the retail banking industry into a digital future where the customer is put at the forefront of every major decision.
-The latter path is the one with real legs and it is one the industry looks ready to tread, but before the utilities sector can make a significant change, it needs to sort out its image problem.
+The latter path is the one with real legs and it is one the industry looks ready to tread, but before the utility sector can make a significant change, it needs to sort out its image problem.

-Perhaps the major problem facing the industry is the issue of trust, or lack thereof.
+Perhaps the major problem facing the industry is the issue of trust or lack thereof.
 Consumer trust in the energy sector is at an all-time low, due in no small part to rising costs.
-There have been concerted efforts from many corners of the industry to create more transparent billing, brand campaigns and customer support.
+There have been concerted efforts from many corners of the industry to create more transparent billing, brand campaigns, and customer support.
 However, even though there have been improvements, with 76% of UK consumers in 2018 happy with their supplier, compared to 72% in 2014, the problem persists.
 This is largely due to mounting regulatory pressure to provide a quality customer experience.

 The sector is also a well-worn political target, of course, that has in the recent past had to weather everything from household energy bill caps to the cessation of sustainable energy subsidies, not to mention a regulatory backdrop that is always changing.
 The real core of the industry, however, rests with the suppliers and their relationships with their customers, and those customers are becoming disenfranchised.
 If those customers’ perceptions are going to be turned around, then what is really needed is a fundamental change.

-Environmental issues are at the top of the agenda for the utilities sector right now and the general consensus is that not enough is being done.
+Environmental issues are at the top of the agenda for the utility sector right now and the general consensus is that not enough is being done.
 Former environment secretary Michael Gove recently called on the CEOs of numerous water and sewerage firms to “prove that they take their environmental obligations seriously” and condoning their collective environmental performance as “simply unacceptable.”

 In this regard, challenger companies have a significant advantage.
 They are not only more nimble, as they are not weighed down by legacy systems and consumer perceptions, but they are also leagues ahead when it comes to customer service too.
-Indeed, in a Simply Switch survey of UK energy companies, the relatively young and renewable-focused company Octopus Energy topped the list of favourable companies and the other four companies in the top five were also young brands with a heavy renewable focus.
+Indeed, in a Simply Switch survey of UK energy companies, the relatively young and renewable-focused company Octopus Energy topped the list of favorable companies, and the other four companies in the top five were also young brands with a heavy renewable focus.
 Legacy companies British Gas and nPower, meanwhile, ranked amongst the worst in the country.

 It’s not just prices and eco-friendliness at play here either.
 While these new challengers are setting out of the gate with digital solutions and customer-centricity at their core, older firms don’t have that luxury.
-Instead, they are laboured with disjointed customer service solutions across multiple channels and fragmented processes spread across complex infrastructures that make it almost impossible to provide a seamless experience.
+Instead, they are labored with disjointed customer service solutions across multiple channels and fragmented processes spread across complex infrastructures that make it almost impossible to provide a seamless experience.
 There is something they could be learning from these young upstarts, though, as well as from the retail banking sector, which has been more eager to jump on the digital bandwagon.

-In a market where digitisation is very much the norm rather than the exception, utility companies need to start following their close cousins in the financial sector into the bold digital future.
+In a market where digitization is very much the norm rather than the exception, utility companies need to start following their close cousins in the financial sector into the bold digital future.
 These companies should try to look past the digital revolution as an immediate threat and instead see it for what it is - a wonderful opportunity to compete with nimble challenger brands.

-For the power industry in particular, renewables, distributed generation and smart grids are triggering new business models based around digital solutions.
+For the power industry, in particular, renewables, distributed generation, and smart grids are triggering new business models based around digital solutions.
 With the UK government encouraging smarter measuring systems and renewable solutions and the Internet of Things promising bold new options for the digitally-minded consumer, utility firms are left with an ultimatum - adapt and thrive, or ignore the threat and slowly fade into redundancy.

 Traditional utility companies need to move now if they wish to retain and expand their customer bases.
 It doesn’t need to be one instant, overall sea change, but a series of quick moves that improve efficiency and expand into deeper digital opportunities further down the road.
 What better place to begin this digital transformation than debt collections?

-We all need energy, water and gas.
+We all need energy, water, and gas.
 They are fundamental cornerstones of modern living and are, as such, things that can be taken for granted.
 Indeed, many of us are quite content to simply set our direct debits and ignore them until something goes wrong.